Peter-Szigeti/Machine-learning-resources/README.md

 # Machine-learning-resources

-## These are the resources that I find extremely helpful for practicing machine learning
+## These are links to resources that I find extremely helpful

 [Coursera deep learning](https://www.coursera.org/specializations/deep-learning)